-The Food Bank currently provides hot lunches to Tulsa’s veterans at the Coffee Bunker and the Tulsa Vet Center.
+The Food Bank currently provides hot lunches to Tulsa’s veterans at the Coffee Bunker.
 Food is supplied to Supportive Services for Veteran Families, a housing first initiative, for food starter kits.
 Finally, the Food Bank makes mobile pantry deliveries to Disabled American Veterans (D.A.V.) centers in Claremore, Muskogee, and Poteau, as well as to the Cherokee Nation Veterans Center and the United Spanish War Veteran Colony near Wilburton in Latimer County.

 For more information about veterans feeding initiatives contact Jim Lyall Manager of Veterans Outreach, at 918-936-4514.